Getting a job in international development

 Know what you will need to do it

 Study: Relevant qualifications are offered by a number of universities.
 Some common courses include development studies, conflict and peacebuilding, or human rights.
-You may not need to gain a specific qualification but in a competitive sector, many people have gained post-graduate qualifications or Masters degrees even for entry level positions, so it is something you may wish to consider.
+You may not need to gain a specific qualification but in a competitive sector, many people have gained postgraduate qualifications or Masters degrees even for entry level positions.
 If you don’t want to or can’t afford to study full time, The Open University has a range of part-time courses.

-Bond offers training under various themes.
-Depending upon the area of work you wish to focus on, you may find a number of these courses useful, particularly those offered at an introductory level.
-If you are simply looking to find out more about the international development sector, you might be interested in our Introduction to international development course.
+Bond offers training under various themes, many of which will be useful for those looking to get into the sector, particularly the introductory-level courses.
+If you are simply looking to find out more about the international development sector, check out our Introduction to international development course.